elmarschraml/gameschedule/README.md

 3. Find your generated schedule in the file spielplan<timestamp>.txt in the directory exportdir (or edit application.properties to change the export file and directory)

+#### Configuration
+* File names and directories for input and output are read from resources/application.properties
+* The specific Scheduler implementation to use is set by annotating the desired implementation of  SeasonScheduler as @Component

 #### Troubleshooting
 * if running the jarfile with the java command should fail, try instead ./mvnw spring-boot:run
 * If running the app ends in "Build failure" with exit code 1, check the log for errors - most likely the input dir or filename were misconfigured in application.properties.